Grenade (song): Reception

 The video received mixed reviews by critics.
 Robbie Daw of Idolator complemented the video by saying that the "standout track from Doo-Wops & Hooligans, and it's given an extra sheen thanks to a quirky, unconventional video that doesn't shy away from the dark tone of the song's lyrics".
 James Montgomery of MTV News gave a mixed review on the video, in which he said "after all, it would’ve been easy – and expected – to make something slick, sexy and/or saccharine, a glossy thing where he croons from a rooftop somewhere, removes his shirt, and somehow ends up with the girl.
 None of that happens here.
 Rather, we see Mars struggling and sweating, being taunted and tempted, falling and rising again ...
 He ends up alone, unloved.
 He probably gets flattened by a train".
-On another review by Montgomery, the singer redemption is referred because Mars "distances himself from his smoove-crooning contemporaries, and he does it simply by being real.
+On another review by Montgomery, the singer's redemption is referred because Mars "distances himself from his smoove-crooning contemporaries, and he does it simply by being real.
 Really dramatic, really emotional, really clever.
 This one's a winner, even if, at the end of it, Mars has lost everything."

 The video itself earned Mars three nominations at the 2011 MTV Video Music Awards, in Best Male Video, Best Pop Video and Video of the Year.
 In 2011, the video was one of the most seen online in the United Kingdom.
-Mark Graham for VH1 ranked the video as the second best of 2011, the top spot went for "Rolling in the Deep" by Adele.
+Mark Graham for VH1 ranked the video as the second best of 2011; the top spot went for "Rolling in the Deep" by Adele.
 The video reached 1 billion views on YouTube in March 2021.